thepsauce/fensterchef/README.md

 Report any issues directly to us over the Github issues tab.

 An issue should start with the version, the rest is up to you.
-Try to add steps to reproduce the issure and add the relevant excerpts from the log.
+Try to add steps to reproduce the issue and add the relevant excerpts from the log.